tuya/TuyaOpen-T2/README.md

-# tuya-open-sdk-for-device-platform-t2
+# tuyaopen-platform-t2
 English | [中文](README_zh.md)

-This repository is a sub-repository of tuya-open-sdk-for-device and cannot be compiled and used independently.
-It will be automatically downloaded in tuya-open-sdk-for-device.
-For detailed usage instructions, please refer to [https://github.com/tuya/tuya-open-sdk-for-device](https://github.com/tuya/tuya-open-sdk-for-device).
+This repository is a sub-repository of tuyaopen and cannot be compiled and used independently.
+It will be automatically downloaded in tuyaopen.
+For detailed usage instructions, please refer to [https://github.com/tuya/tuyaopen](https://github.com/tuya/tuyaopene).

 **T2-U development board** is designed for prototyping smart devices easily and quickly.
 You can use it with other purpose-built modules or development boards to evaluate your project.